whitneysteve/code-samples/README.md

 # Samples

-A collection of code samples for various reasons.
-These are usually written in a very short space of time for a specific purpose.
+A collection of code samples written for various reasons.
+These are usually written in a very short space of time (from 5 minutes to 1 or 2 hours) for a specific purpose.

 ## Bank

 A simple Java banking web application used by a teller, using an in-memory data access layer.

-Featuring: Java, Spring MVC, Twitter Bootstrap, jQuery.

-Built and run using a Maven archetype.
+Written in Java, Spring MVC, Twitter Bootstrap, jQuery, built and run using a Maven archetype.

 ### Instructions

 Run using ‘mvm jetty:run’ and hit http://localhost:8080/

+## Paint Shop

+A script to determine the colours and type of paint to prepare based on some pre-specified rules.
+Written in Scala.

+### Instructions

+Execute program using ‘scala paintshop [path to input file]’

 ## Socket Proxy

 A socket proxy that forwards requests to a destination and sends the response back to the client.

-Featuring: Java.

-Built using a Maven archetype.
+Written in Java, built using a Maven archetype.

 ### Instructions